Skip to content

 Mediator Types

-The python-cqrs package provides three types of mediators:
+The python-cqrs package provides four types of mediators:

 Mediator Type Use Case Bootstrap Function